-Romidepsin injection is used to treat cutaneous T-cell lymphoma (CTCL; a group of cancers of the immune system that first appear as skin rashes) in people who have already been treated with at least one other medication given by mouth or by injection.
+Romidepsin injection is used to treat cutaneous T-cell lymphoma (CTCL; a group of cancers of the immune system that first appear as skin rashes) in people who have already been treated with at least one other medication.
 Romidepsin injection is in a class of medications called histone deacetylase (HDAC) inhibitors.
 It works by slowing the growth of cancer cells.

 How should this medicine be used?

-Romidepsin injection comes as a liquid to be injected intravenously (into a vein) over a 4 hour period by a doctor or nurse.
-It is usually given on days 1, 8, and 15 of a 28 day cycle.
-This cycle may be repeated as long as the medication continues to work and does not cause severe side effects.
+Romidepsin injection comes as a powder to be mixed with liquid to be injected intravenously (into a vein) over a 4-hour period by a doctor or nurse.
+It is usually given on days 1, 8, and 15 of a 28-day cycle for as long as your doctor recommends that you receive treatment.